Weekend Best Bets: January 17-19

-This Friday starts an exciting event at Walt Disney World’s Epcot.
-The 2020 Epcot International Festival of the Arts is included in the admission cost and features a world of entertainment — take a seat in one of the interactive workshops or sing-a-long at a show during the Disney on Broadway Concert Series.
+This Friday marks the beginning of an exciting special event at Walt Disney World’s Epcot.
+The 2020 Epcot International Festival of the Arts is included in the cost of admission into the park and features a world of entertainment — take a seat in one of the interactive workshops or sing-a-long at a show during the Disney on Broadway Concert Series!

+Up next, how does this sound for a Saturday night?
+You’re boarding a ship at 5 p.m.
+On the yacht, you will enjoy a three-course meal, freshly prepared by the executive chef, while cruising for over two hours.
+Then, you’ll head to the promenade deck for a one-of-a-kind view of the Gasparilla Children’s Parade Fireworks — accompanied by a live DJ!
+If that sounds good to you, read on to find out how to get your tickets.

+If you love some barbecue, you’re going to want to head over to Swan Brewing in Lakeland this Sunday.
+Take it easy and enjoy a cold one at the brewery while picking up your favorite things from the Blue Dog Craft BBQ Pop-Up Market.
+They will hang out from 12:30-9 p.m., but I recommend getting there as early as you can.
+This stuff goes quick!

 2020 Epcot International Festival of the Arts